-Set amongst olive groves, vineyards and oak trees, cleverly hidden from view by the Chianti vines, the Cantina seemingly blends into the rolling hills of Tuscany, with an uniquely designed earthen roof that permits the vines to climb in their natural state to its peak.
+Set amongst olive groves, vineyards and oak trees, cleverly hidden from view by the Chianti vines, the Cantina seemingly blends into the rolling hills of Tuscany, with a uniquely designed earthen roof that permits the vines to climb in their natural state to its peak.
 Moreover, there is a fantastic museum, charting the Antinori family’s course through wine and a superlative restaurant to satisfy even the most critical of gourmets.
-And of course, plenty of opportunity to stock up on delectable wines before you leave!
+And of course, plenty of opportunities to stock up on delectable wines before you leave!

 Ceretto – The Cube

-Ceretto have been producing superlative Barolo and Barbaresco in the hills surrounding Alba in Piedmont for generations, and have managed to stay true to their origins while welcoming new ideas about how the Nebbiolo grape can be brought to its fullest expression.
+Ceretto has been producing superlative Barolo and Barbaresco in the hills surrounding Alba in Piedmont for generations, and have managed to stay true to their origins while welcoming new ideas about how the Nebbiolo grape can be brought to its fullest expression.
 The installation of the ‘Cube’ during their winery expansion is just the latest example of the Ceretto family embracing modernity – a glass structure without a frame that affords panoramic views of the Barolo region in all its glory.

 Petra – Vittorio and Francesca Moretti

 Legendary father and daughter duo Vittorio and Francesca Moretti produce fantastic wines in southern Tuscany, and are major supporters of the Super-Tuscan movement; using hitherto forbidden international varieties in the blends to fashion modern styles wines.
 So it is highly appropriate that they hired architect Mario Botta to design a winery like no other in the region.
-With an impressive pedigree that included designing the San Francisco museum of modern art, Botta created what has been termed ‘a cathedral winery’ which again seamlessly blends into the Tuscan scenery and has the gravitas and presence of indeed an important religious building.
+With an impressive pedigree that included designing the San Francisco Museum of modern art, Botta created what has been termed ‘a cathedral winery’ which again seamlessly blends into the Tuscan scenery and has the gravitas and presence of indeed an important religious building.

-On approach to the winery, you are instantly struck by the beauty of the design: a central cylindrical form with a vineyard lined roof and stairs leading up the main building to afford visitors those memorable views.
-The interior is clean, functional yet attractive and the slatted roof allows plenty of light to penetrate the winery.
-But perhaps the most striking feature is the space age barrel tunnel, dug into the hill which serves as a wine cellar for the Moretti family.
+On approach to the winery, you are instantly struck by the beauty of the design: a central cylindrical form with a vineyard-lined roof and stairs leading up the main building to afford visitors those memorable views.
+The interior is clean, functional yet attractive, and the slatted roof allows plenty of light to penetrate the winery.
+But perhaps the most striking feature is the space-age barrel tunnel, dug into the hill, which serves as a wine cellar for the Moretti family.
 A true icon of winery design.

 Rocca di Frassinello

-Another example of Tuscany leading the way in winery architecture, the Rocca di Frassinello winery is a masterpiece of cutting-edge design thoughtfully integrated into an idyllic Tuscan vineyard.
+Another example of Tuscany leading the way in winery architecture, the Rocca di Frassinello winery, is a masterpiece of cutting-edge design thoughtfully integrated into an idyllic Tuscan vineyard.
 The man responsible is Renzo Piano, who designed a thoroughly modern take on Tuscan wine-making in the coastal region of Maremma in 2007.

-The winery was designed to allow as much natural light to penetrate as possible, so large glass panels are very much in evidence with steel structures kept to a minimal.
-Piano was clearly very much enamored with the color red – a red roof offers visitors a fantastic viewing area perfect for sipping a glass of Frasinello’s gorgeous Super-Tuscan wines in the warmer months.
-The interior was designed to be as clean and spacious as possible, with the ultimate highlight being a large amphitheater like barrel cellar that can hold over 2,000 barrels, stacked on each of the four sides above a central stage.
+The winery was designed to allow as much natural light to penetrate as possible, so large glass panels are very much in evidence with steel structures kept to a minimum.
+Piano was very much enamored with the color red – a red roof offers visitors a fantastic viewing area perfect for sipping a glass of Frasinello’s gorgeous Super-Tuscan wines in the warmer months.
+The interior was designed to be as clean and spacious as possible, with the ultimate highlight being a large amphitheater-like barrel cellar that can hold over 2,000 barrels, stacked on each of the four sides above a central stage.
 A great example of the aesthetic and functional not being mutually exclusive!

-When legendary Barbaresco winemaker Angelo Gaja decided to build a new winery in Castagneto Carducci on the Tuscan coast, he turned to architect Giovanni Bo to design a sophisticated, cutting edge centre for wine-making and wine education.
+When legendary Barbaresco winemaker Angelo Gaja decided to build a new winery in Castagneto Carducci on the Tuscan coast, he turned to architect Giovanni Bo to design a sophisticated, cutting edge center for wine-making and wine education.
 And despite the winery’s strikingly modern design, it blends well into the beautiful surrounding landscape.

 Carapace – Tenuta Castelbuono

 Welcome to Italy’s first space-age winery!
-Carapace at the Tenuta Castelbuono in Umbria is undoubtedly one of the world’s greatest and thoroughly 21st century winery designs, a semicircular cylindrical building that invokes science-fiction films rather than centuries of wine-making in one of Italy’s oldest regions.
+Carapace at the Tenuta Castelbuono in Umbria is undoubtedly one of the world’s greatest and thoroughly 21st-century winery designs, a semicircular cylindrical building that invokes science-fiction films rather than centuries of wine-making in one of Italy’s oldest regions.
 Commissioned by the Lunellli family who purchased the Tenuta Castelbuono estate in 2001, Carapace was designed by their close friend Arnaldo Pomodoro who wanted to merge a modern sculpture reminiscent of a turtle with his beloved Umbrian landscape.